 In the immediate aftermath of the accident it is important to remember that anything you say now, will be very hard to recant later.
 You are likely disoriented and confused, and may not know exactly what happened.
 You are much better off saying nothing initially.
 Apologizing is a knee-jerk reaction for most people, but it can be interpreted as admitting fault.
 If you haven’t already, now is the time to consult a personal injury attorney.

-Your personal injury attorney will help you evaluate your recollection, review the evidence, and help you make a determination if you have been a victim.
+Your personal injury attorney will help you evaluate your recollection, review the evidence, and help you make a determination.
 If you decide that you are indeed the wronged-party, you may decide to file a personal injury lawsuit to ensure you are rightfully recompensed.
 Many cases are settled without going to court, but not always.
 If you decide to continue pursuing the case, it could end up in court.

 Personal injury trial rules and regulations are not uniform across all states, but there are many similarities that can be discussed here.